deenaariff/Backpropagation-Tutorial-Implementation/README.md

-# Learning Backpropogation by Implementing it From Scratch
+# Learn Backpropogation by Implementing it From Scratch

 NOTE: This repository is still in progress and may not contain 100% factual information.
 Please revisit once completed.